4 Ways the Adelaide Festival Centre Supports the Diverse Arts and Festival Culture in South Australia

 Did you attend the Adelaide Alumni & Student Event?
 We’d love to hear about what you found most fascinating from Douglas Gautier’s presentation on the Adelaide Festival Centre.
 Comment below to win a copy of “Alchemy” by Ali McGregor, who performed at the event.

-This article was construction by Megan Baker on behalf of the Australian Institute of Business.
+This article was developed by Megan Baker on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.